Projected 5-year out-of-pocket savings to the patient after a North American Spine procedure:

 Spend Now to Save Later

 You may think you are saving money by delaying a procedure, but research shows the opposite.
-A study of AccuraScope® procedure patients found not only that their quality of life increased, but also that their average yearly out-of-pocket costs dropped significantly after their procedure, by reducing the amount of ongoing medical visits and medication.
+Procedure patients found not only that their quality of life increased, but also that their average yearly out-of-pocket costs dropped significantly after their procedure, mostly by reducing the amount of ongoing medical visits and medication.

 - As an outpatient procedure, it reduces medical costs such as overnight hospital stays.